-Personas is a design tool to set focus and ensure an empathy of the user.
-It helps us deepening our understanding of the users of the IoT Platform and their usage of the platform capabilities outlined above.
-It ensures that the design objectives is focused on the person behind the problem.
+Personas is a design tool to set focus and ensure the empathy of the user.
+It helps us deepen our understanding of the users of the IoT Platform and their usage of the platform capabilities outlined above.
+It ensures that the design objectives are focused on the person behind the problem.

 - Tasks – The tasks the role performs

-- Workflows – The workflows the the role is responsible to perform
+- Workflows – The workflows the role is responsible to perform

 - Collaborators – The collaborators that interact in or depend on the tasks or workflows

-- Artifacts – The information items that is worked on or produced by the role in tasks or workflows
+- Artifacts – The information items that are worked on or produced by the role in tasks or workflows

 - Outcome – The artifacts produced and the state of the artifacts

-Personas are fictional archetype of users created to represent the different stakeholders a solution.
+Personas are fictional archetypes of users created to represent the different stakeholders a solution.
 It empathizes by understanding and capturing their business and personal contexts.

 - Personas describe all the attributes that affect someone’s day.